adamfbentley/coupled-kpz-systems/README.md

 **Standard KPZ**: β = 1/3 ≈ 0.333 (growth regime)

 **Interpretation**: The small measured exponents (β ≈ 0.05) indicate the simulations operated primarily in the **saturated regime** where interface width has plateaued.
 These values represent fluctuations around a steady state rather than power-law growth.
-The statistical deviations from KPZ scaling (90+ sigma) confirm saturation dynamics rather than novel universality classes.

-**To observe true growth scaling**: Larger system sizes (L > 512), longer evolution times, and stronger coupling (|λ| > 1.0) would be needed to access the regime where coupling might modify KPZ exponents.
+This is typical behavior for finite systems at late times.

+**Note on growth regime**: Observing power-law growth (β ≈ 1/3) would require larger system sizes (L > 512), shorter time windows focused on early evolution, and careful finite-size scaling analysis.
+Whether coupling modifies KPZ exponents remains an open question that would require more extensive parameter studies.

 ### Current Limitations

 This is an exploratory undergraduate research project with several acknowledged limitations:

 1. **Limited parameter space**: Coupling strengths explored are relatively weak (|λ₁₂|, |λ₂₁| ≤ 1)
-2. **Finite-size effects**: System sizes (L ≤ 512) may introduce finite-size scaling artifacts
+2. **Finite-size effects**: System sizes (L ≤ 512) introduce finite-size scaling constraints
-3. **Short evolution times**: Some simulations reach saturation before full growth regime is captured
+3. **Saturated regime dominance**: Most simulations reach saturation before capturing extended growth dynamics
 4. **Statistical ensemble**: Limited ensemble averaging compared to publication-standard studies
+5. **No strong coupling**: The weak coupling regime studied may not reveal significant deviations from independent KPZ behavior

-Future work would benefit from larger system sizes, longer evolution times, and stronger coupling regimes to observe potential novel universality classes.
+Future work would benefit from larger system sizes, systematic finite-size scaling analysis, and exploration of stronger coupling regimes to better characterize coupled interface dynamics.

 ## Physical Relevance